dbernheisel/dbernheisel.github.io/src/pages/blog/vim-elixir-ls-plug/index.md

 ---
-title: "VIM ElixirLS and Updates"
+title: "Managing ElixirLS updates in Neovim with asdf and vim-plug"
 tags: ["elixir", "vim"]
 date: 2020-03-03
-excerpt: "How I manage ElixirLS, vim, and coc.nvim with vim-plug."
+excerpt: "How I manage ElixirLS, neovim, and coc.nvim with vim-plug."
 ---

 [Kassio's Post] was inspirational, and I adapted from his setup.
 My setup is a